amangell/z-pre-frontend/README.md

 You can launch the app with npm run dev

-Notes for using the app:
-1. You will only be able to update or delete items that belong to the signed in user.
+Please note you will only be able to update or delete items that belong to the signed in user.